Online sessions

 The work of integration remains the same anyway – you will always do it on your own.

-With the switch to online, we have largely opted for “nomadic” living conditions and are often out and about in the world.
+With the switch to online, we have largely opted for a “nomadic” lifestyle, often traveling the world for long periods of time.

-You can still meet us in person, but usually not in our practice rooms and not well in advance.
-We usually know about 4 weeks in advance where we will be, but we often don’t know the exact circumstances ourselves.
+You can still meet us in person, but usually not in our practice rooms and rarely planned well in advance.
+We usually know about 4 weeks in advance where life will take us – we often don’t know the exact circumstances ourselves.

-For a personal meeting, all you have to do is embark on an adventure and see what fate has in its backpack; or wait and see when we are back in our Zurich practice.
+For a personal meeting, all you have to do is embark on an adventure and see what fate has in store for you.
+Or wait until we are back in our practice in Zurich.

 At the beginning of our practice, we were on a first-name basis with all our clients.